 2.Under the Files folder, click the Alias name of the SQL file you want to open.

 3.Click the View button.
 The file is opened with the configuration that is selected in the drop-down list of the Global Resources toolbar.
 If the selected configuration is not applicable, the SQL file opens with the Default configuration.

 It may occur that a script contains parsing errors when it is first displayed in the SQL Editor.
 If, for example, the execution blocks are not set correctly, such a script would produce an error when being executed.
 (To check the execution blocks, toggle on the Show groupings for execution icon.)
-Also the syntax highlighting may not be displayed correctly when the script is initially parsed or edited by the user.
+Also, the syntax highlighting may not be displayed correctly when the script is initially parsed or edited.
 To correct such errors, the SQL Editor toolbar provides the Reparse the whole document button.